Community Chest

 Eligibility

-• an unregistered voluntary and community group with a constitution
+• Unregistered voluntary and community groups with a constitution

-• a registered charity, including Charitable Incorporated Organisations (CIOs)
+• Registered charities, including Charitable Incorporated Organisations (CIOs)

-• a registered not-for-profit company (companies limited by guarantee with no share capital)
+• Registered not-for-profit companies (limited by guarantee with no share capital)

 Funding is not available to: